KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Sex](assets/Filter_sex.png)

+I've shown you how to filter by text, but you can also filter by colors.

+In this way, Conditional Formatting and Filtering can work nicely together.
+* Say you highlight all duplicates and then filter based on the highlight color
+* You can look at only the duplicated values, which makes evaluating them easier

 Filtering is an incredibly powerful tool, but it can also be dangerous, especially when filtering multiple variables at the same time.

 Make sure you are always aware of what filters you have on at any given time to make sure you're not inadvertently missing any data.